sktime/sktime/docs/source/glossary.rst

         A learning task ...

     Panel data
-        Multiple time series, may consist of :term:`univariate time series` or :term:`multivariate time series`.
+        A form of time series data where the same time series are observed observed for multiple observational units.
+The observed series may consist of :term:`univariate time series` or
+        :term:`multivariate time series`.
+Accordingly, the data varies across time, observational unit and series (i.e. variables).

     Univariate time series
         A single time series